Join our graduate program

 - Create an original, sustained, coherent argument based on primary and secondary sources in the form of a thesis or project that demonstrates mastery of their fields and research.
 Articulate the key principles, theories, methodologies and issues of their topic through an oral defense of their thesis or project.

-Demonstrate a deeper mastery of the pertinent social, political, philosophical and historical contexts, arguments and debates in their chosen areas through clear presentations, clearly written papers, and discussions conducted through oral exam, and will:
+- Demonstrate a deeper mastery of the pertinent social, political, philosophical and historical contexts, arguments and debates in their chosen areas through clear presentations, clearly written papers, and discussions conducted through oral exam.

 - Identify key social philosophical and historical contexts which shed light on a political and/or pedagogical issue in their professional arena, or particular area of interest.